learn-co-curriculum/dsc-sql-subqueries/README.md

 ## Introduction

 SQL queries can get complex.
 For example, you might have been a little thrown off from the many to many join in the last lab.
 There you had to join four tables.
 This is just the tip of the iceberg.
 Depending on how your database is set up, you might have to join subset views of multiple tables.
-When queries get complex like this, it is often useful to use the concept of subqueries to help break the problem into smaller, more digestable tasks.
+When queries get complex like this, it is often useful to use the concept of subqueries to help break the problem into smaller, more digestible tasks.
+M
 ## Objectives

 You will be able to: